AODQ/OMOCCE/README.md

 # OMOCCE

-A perma-death text rpg set on another planet with a rich, multilayered storyline, complex gameplay built with high risk high reward mechanics, an engaging political and economic system all being simulated.
+A perma-death tile-bases rpg set on another planet with a rich, multilayered storyline, complex gameplay built with high risk high reward mechanics, an engaging political and economic system all being simulated.
 The game is not meant to be replayeable, it's a one-time experience.

 Goals:
  ) Simulated story that progresses based on player, ai, political and economical interaction (or lack thereof).
 This includes seemingly random events (such as death of any NPC under any circumstance)